ctkelley/MPResults/README.md

 Update of June, 2020.

 I've made the code for the function evaluation run faster, at least for small dimensions with double and single precision linear algebra.
+I have also made it easier to duplicate the results.
+You're welcome.

 ## Readme Contents